 Generally speaking, stain isn’t considered food safe.
 If you want to change the color of a wood cutting board, a wooden bowl, or butcher block counters you should use a butcher block oil (Danish oil is a great option too!)

 If you find that you have a rough finish after sealing, it’s likely because you didn’t do a thorough job of sanding in-between sealing coats.
-You should always lightly sand (I like to use a 220 grit sanding block) in-between each coat of sealer, no matter what sealer you’re using.
+You should always lightly sand in-between each coat of sealer, no matter what sealer you’re using.
+I like to use a 220 grit sanding block.

 Don’t forget to sand after your last coat too!